nikitavoloboev/data/sharing/sharing.md

 # Sharing
 ## [Code on GitHub](https://github.com/nikitavoloboev)
 I like to solve problems I have with code and sharing the things I made on [GitHub](https://github.com/nikitavoloboev).
-I map all the repositories I made as a map [here](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#49.4,-944.4,0).
+I map all the repositories I made [here](my-github.md).

 ## [Thoughts on Twitter](https://twitter.com/nikitavoloboev)
 I share all of the things I am up to right now on [my Twitter page](https://twitter.com/nikitavoloboev).
 I also curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.